ashrafsharif/mysql-checksum/README.md

 MariaDB> GRANT SELECT ON *.* TO 'checksum'@'192.168.10.%';
 ```

-** We created two users with same username but different hosts (localhost = socket while 192.168.10.% = pattern matching for all IP under 192.168.10.0/24 network).
+** The above will create two database users with same username but different hosts (localhost = socket while 192.168.10.% = pattern matching for all IP under 192.168.10.0/24 network).

 ## Running the script